-The proposed reductions are the minimum needed for the reasonably sized day care center.
-Within the intent and purpose of the regulations, then, the variances are the minimum necessary to afford relief, in accordance with Section 130.B.2.a.(4).
+The proposed reductions are the minimum needed for the reasonably sized screening wall.
+Within the intent and purpose of the regulations, then, the variances are the minimum necessary to afford relief, in accordance with Section 130.0.B.2.a.(4).